Yu-Chen Wang: Teaching

-Yu-Chen Wang is Associate Lecturer in BA Drawing at Camberwell College / University of Arts London and at the BA Fine Art programme at Goldsmiths College University of London.
-She has given lectures and talks at Liverpool John Moore University, University of Lancaster, National Taipei University of Education, University for the Creative Arts Canterbury, National Cheng Kung University inTainan, Wimbledon College of Arts London; College of Arts of the University of Lincoln, Lasalle College of the Arts in Singapore.
+Yu-Chen Wang is Associate Lecturer in BA Fine Art Drawing at Camberwell College / University of the Arts London.

+She has given lectures and talks at Goldsmiths, University of London; Falmouth University, Cornwall; Liverpool John Moore University; National Taipei University of Education; University for the Creative Arts, Canterbury; National Cheng Kung University, Tainan; Wimbledon College of Arts London; Lasalle College of the Arts in Singapore, among others.